Monday, December 23, 2024

 “When we go up the stairs, on the walls we see images of those who took part in the first liberation competitions: here are the Germans, and the soldiers of the UPR army, and Hetman Skoropadsky.
 The Reds virtually break into the apartment and destroy the familiar world.
 Flowers grow from the blood of their victims and pour into the hallway of the apartment,” explains Putov’s images.

 The “old” exhibition included authentic interior items, in particular those that belonged to the Bulgakovs (they were in their original color) and specially created white furniture, which simultaneously symbolized the idea of a clean slate, winter Kyiv, as well as white blooming spring gardens.
 The current design also consists of two parts, but it is not the color that separates them.
-A special organization of space comes into play, when half of the room is the world of home and home comfort, and the other half is the world of the street, where there are no cream curtains, because they are destroyed, and the hero will not be able to hide behind them.
+A special organization of space comes into play, when half of the room is the world of home and home comfort, and the other half is the world of the street, where there are no cream curtains, because they were destroyed, and the hero will not be able to hide behind them.

 The part symbolizing the street is upholstered in spunbond; in the museum, camouflage nets for the front are woven from it.
 Spunbond is made on the basis of photographs of greenery; in this case, photographs of the famous Kyiv chestnuts were used.
 Thus, the Ukrainian war of independence in 1918 is intertwined with the current one.